Resources

 Hardiness Zone Lookup – Type in your zip code to find out your hardiness zone.

-Gardenweb Seed and Plant Trading Forums – Great way to get the seeds or plants you want for free by trading through the mail!
+Gardenweb Seed and Plant Trading Forums – Great way to get the seeds or plants you want for free by trading through the mail with other gardeners.

 Mother Earth News – Great magazine, and their website has reams of content.